 Hiring & Employment posted on January 29, 2016

-Do you ever feel your résumé isn’t representing you in the best way possible?
+Do you ever feel your resume isn’t representing you in the best way possible?
 Don’t worry…you’re not alone.
-Many people don’t spend enough time writing their résumé.
-They treat their résumé as a recap of what they’ve done and where.
+Many people don’t spend enough time writing this key document to the next step in your career.
+Your resume is not a recap, but rather a tool to get you where you want to go professionally.
 There Is So Much More!
-A résumé is your opportunity to get in the door.
-It’s a marketing piece that […]
+A resume […]

 Assessments posted on January 20, 2016